 Getting Started in English

-Let’s Go to the Farm is a play totally performed in English and aimed at kindergarten, 1st, and 2nd-grade students.
+Let’s Go to the Farm is an activity totally performed in English and aimed at kindergarten, 1st, and 2nd-grade students.

 A visually appealing set lets children’s imagination run wild and takes them to a farm where anything can happen.

-During the play, children are surprised by props magically coming to life in front of their very eyes.
+During the activity, children are surprised by props magically coming to life in front of their very eyes.

 Indeed, a fun lamb cartoon is drawn on a drawing board, and suddenly it moves the eyes and even talks!